CrunchyData/pgSimload/doc/04_release_notes.md

 # Release notes

-## Version 1.0.3 (Current dev)
+## Version 1.0.3 (January 15th 2024)

 ### Major changes

-- don't ping the server in between operations, but only do that **on error** to check that the server is living or not.
+- In SQL Loop mode, don't ping the server in between operations, but only do that **on error** to check that the server is living or not.
 If not, try reconnecting as before...
 I used the right method for 1.0.2.. but at the wrong place.
 Sorry, this was eating useless performances! (ping roundtrip >> query exec in most scenarios..)

 - don't parse `script.sql`.
 It's useless because Exec() handles multiple queries on a same file.
 And it does implicit transactions (so need to add